web-stair/feastselect/README.md

 - data-icon-place

 **Notice**
-> option hideOtiginal accepted in JavaScript only not from data attribute
+> option hideOriginal accepted in JavaScript only not from data attribute

 **Set instance options by passing a valid object to FeastSelect() method:**
 ```javascript